 Written parental permission is requested, at the time of the child's admission to the provision, to the seeking of any necessary emergency medical advice or treatment in the future.

 PARENTS & CARERS MUST TELL US OF ANY CHANGES TO THESE DETAILS.

 We take confidentiality very seriously.
-Any information which we hold is treated as confidential and shared on a 'need-to-know' basis.
+Any information which we hold is treated as confidential and shared on a 'need to know' basis.

 Because our first concern must be the well-being of your child, there may be occasions when we have to consult other agencies before we contact you.
-The procedures we have to follow have been laid down in accordance with the local authority child protection procedures, which are included as part of our policy below.
+The procedures we have to follow have been laid down in accordance with the local authority child protection procedures, which are included as part of our policy.

 We are fortunate to be supported by a range of external agencies which can be called upon to support the work we do in school.
 These include School Nurse, Health Practitioners, Educational Psychology, Child & Adolescent Mental Health Services, Behaviour Support, Social Services and Specialists in supporting Special Educational Needs.

 Reporting Concerns or Complaints

 Further to the above procedures, we have in place a concerns and complaints policy.
 A copy is detailed on our Policies page.
 This enables children, staff and carers to report anything they feel is of concern.

 Concerns should be raised in the following order: